pauradev/pages/pages/01.Blog/08.trend-alert-cropped-hoodies-and-joggers/item.md

 hide_from_post_list: false
 ---

 The activewear indusurty is booming!
 With fit fashion giants like lululemon charging upwords of $100 for single items, customers are looking for similar styles at more reasonable prices.
+The laid back look is in, so we've added some items to help you keep your store on trend!

 ===